-GAHAR hospital GAHAR hospital Details of changes standards 2025 standards 2021 CSS.01 KW: Critical care ICD.33 KW: Critical care Modified EOCs: (EOC.01: The hospital has a clinical care program for critical care units that addresses all the elements mentioned in the intent from a) through h).
+GAHAR hospital standards 2025 GAHAR hospital standards 2021 Details of changes CSS.01 KW: Critical care ICD.33 KW: Critical care 1.
+Modified EOCs: (EOC.01: The hospital has a clinical care program for critical care units that addresses all the elements mentioned in the intent from a) through h).
 (EOC.04: Management and use of critical care services is done according to clinical guidelines.
-Rephrased EOCs: (EOC.02, & EOC.05).
-Added a new EOC: (EOC.03: At least one physician, in each shift, is trained in advanced cardiac life support).
-CSS.02 KW: Critical alarms ICD.34 KW: Critical alarms Modified standard statement: (The hospital has an approved policy and procedures for managing critical medical alarms).
-2) Modified EOC: (EOC.01: The hospital has an approved policy that addresses all the elements mentioned in the intent from a) through g).
-3) Rephrased EOC:(EOC.03: Management and the use of critical alarms are done according to the approved policy).
-4) Added a new EOC: (EOC.05: Alarm events and malfunctions are reported, and actions are taken to maintain the safety of clinical alarms).
+2. Rephrased EOCs: (EOC.02, &amp; EOC.05).
+3. Added a new EOC: (EOC.03: At least one physician, in each shift, is trained in advanced cardiac life support).

+GAHAR hospital standards 2025 GAHAR hospital standards 2021 Details of changes CSS.02 KW: Critical alarms ICD.34 KW: Critical alarms Modified standard statement: (The hospital has an approved policy and procedures for managing critical medical alarms).
+Modified EOC: (EOC.01: The hospital has an approved policy that addresses all the elements mentioned in the intent from a) through g).
+Rephrased EOC: (EOC.03: Management and the use of critical alarms are done according to the approved policy).
+Added a new EOC: (EOC.05: Alarm events and malfunctions are reported, and actions are taken to maintain the safety of clinical alarms).
 CSS.03 KW: Catheter and tube misconnections ICD.35 KW: Catheter and tube misconnections Modified EOC: (EOC.01: The hospital has an approved policy that addresses all the elements mentioned in the intent from a) through e).
 Rephrased EOC: (EOC.03:Management and use of tubes and catheters are done as per the hospital policy).